potassco/coom-suite/doc/content/factformat.md

 # Fact format of instances
 The instances are generated automatically by parsing a COOM file.
 We describe here the ASP fact format used for the translation.
+We prefix every predicate by `coom_` to make distinguish the predicates here from the processed predicates used later in the encoding.

+TODO: Add prefix

 ## Building up a product domain